 - 1. A concession for the provision of a public domestic mobile telecommunications network and public telecommunications services is a prerequisite for the assignment of spectrum in the 850 MHz band. - 2.
 The licensing of spectrum in the 850 MHz band shall be for the provision of public mobile telecommunications services, on a national basis. - 3.
 A cellular mobile spectrum licence shall be granted in order for spectrum in the 850 MHz band to be assigned. - 4.
 The allocated spectrum in the 850 MHz band shall be licensed in accordance with the frequency assignment plan shown in Table 5.
 The minimum assignment shall be 10 MHz, i.e., 2 x 5 MHz. - 5.
 The spectrum cap for the 850 MHz band shall be 30 MHz, (i.e., 2 x 15 MHz). - 6.
-Each licensee assigned spectrum blocks in the 700 MHz and 850 MHz bands shall not exceed a total spectrum cap of 50 MHz (i.e., 2 x 25 MHz).
-This allows for up to three cellular mobile operators to be assigned spectrum in these bands. - 7.
+Each licensee assigned spectrum blocks in the 700 MHz and 850 MHz bands shall not exceed a total spectrum cap of 60 MHz (i.e., 2 x 30 MHz). - 7.
 The assignment of spectrum, to new spectrum licensees or where there is preference for specified spectrum blocks, shall be via a competitive licensing process, as determined by the Authority. - 8.
-The assignment of spectrum to existing and eligible concessionaires, where there is no preference for specified spectrum blocks, shall be via an assignment process prescribed by the Authority. - 9.
-The Authority shall reserve an allocation of at least 2 x 10 MHz of contiguous spectrum in either the 700 MHz or 850 MHz band for future demand.
+The assignment of spectrum to existing and eligible concessionaires, where there is no preference for specified spectrum blocks, shall be via an assignment process prescribed by the Authority.